-The museum is in Biscaínhos Palace which was built in the 16th century (Baroque style).
-The museum displays a series of places depicting the hobbies, tastes and traditions of our noble ancestors from the 17th and 18th centuries.
+The museum is in Biscaínhos Palace which was built in the 16th century in Baroque style.
+The museum displays a series of places depicting the hobbies, tastes and traditions of Portuguese nobility from the 17th and 18th centuries.

-You’ll have the opportunity to visit the Atrium, the Great Hall, the Deck Rooms, Oratory, Music, Game, the Dining Room, the Stables, the Old Kitchens and lastly the 18th-century gardens, a spectacle of artistic and natural beauty.
+You’ll have the opportunity to visit the Atrium, the Great Hall, the Deck, Oratory, Music and Game Rooms, the Dining Room, the Stables, the Old Kitchens and lastly the 18th-century gardens, a spectacle of artistic and natural beauty.

 8. Theatro Circo

-In 1999 Theatro Circo underwent a serious space reconstruction and restoration in order to become more modernized.
-The restoration included the reposition of the original looks of the Great Hall, that was modified over the years.
+In 1999, Theatro Circo underwent a serious space reconstruction and restoration in order to become more modernised.
+The restoration included the restitution of the original looks of the Great Hall, that was modified over the years.

 The reopening of Theatro Circo was in the 27th of October 2006 and is today a standard in the artistic world, not only because it has one of the most charismatic theatre rooms in the country but also because of its eclecticism and quality of its cultural programme.